 With the desert starting to cool off a bit, Ted, Susie, & I decided to return to peak 3339 just east of McCain Valley.
 In addition to this peak, we wanted to summit Al Holden as well.
-That peak was named in honor of the OG San Diego Peakbagger, so it seemed like something we had do.
+That peak was named in honor of the OG San Diego Peakbagger, so it seemed like something we had to do as well.
 We timed the drive to arrive just before sunrise, figuring we would have some amazing views to capture.
 As the sun slowly rose, the three of us snapped away.
-To our south another gentleman was atop a boulder doing the same thing.
+To our south, another gentleman was atop a boulder doing the same thing.

 After grabbing our gear we began our descent.
 Yes, this is a canyon, or inverted hike, meaning we get to climb back up at the end.
 Some folks had cowboy camped right at the trailhead, but the sunrise had already awakened them before we passed.

 The trail was steep for a bit, then became more gentle.
 Peak 3339 was a mound of boulders off to the east.
 Eventually, we left the trail and began our cross-country portion.
 We worked our way up close to the summit.
 Opting to approach from the south, we drew close and found a small tunnel, which guarded the register and through which we were atop 3339.